How Many Glasses of Wine in a Bottle?

 For example, a glass of sparkling wine may have an ABV of 7%, and you can serve it in fairly standard glass sizes.
 On the other hand, a fortified dessert wine can have upwards of 20% ABV, so you should plan to pour it in much smaller servings.
 Thus, your sparkling wine bottle may have four servings, while your dessert wine bottle could have more like 10 to 12.

-To estimate how many glasses of wine in a bottle, let’s look at different bottle sizes.
+To estimate how many glasses of wine are in a bottle, let’s look at different bottle sizes.

 What Are the Different Sizes of Wine Bottles?